-In instances of a negative experience with your brand, be prepared to apologize sincerely.
-Acknowledge that you have failed this customer, apologize, and explain how you plan to do better next time and/or prevent this from happening again.
+In the instance of a negative experience with your cannabis brand, be prepared to apologize sincerely.
+Acknowledge the customer, apologize, and explain how you plan to do better and/or prevent the issue from happening again.

 Know that sometimes, you’re going to have to give a little.
-When you back up a thoughtful response with a discount, freebie, etc. you don’t just tell them you understand — you show them.
+When you back up your response with a discount, for example, don’t just tell them you understand.
+Show them.

 Personalize your reply.

-Remain sincere and authentic by taking the extra time to personalize your message.
+Be sincere and authentic.
+Take the extra time to personalize your message.
 This can include finding the user’s name, using their words in your reply, or giving a unique explanation to their comment.

-Another way to make it personal is to sign your name and role at the end of your response, so they see that a real human is making the effort to reach out to them and not just hide behind a company page.
+Another way to be more personal is to sign your name and role at the end of your response.
+The commenter will see that a real human is making the effort to reach out to them.

 Don’t be afraid to use humor.

-Although you should do this with caution, most brands have the best success when they can handle negative comments in a way that turns them into a positive experience.
-You will find this approach is most popular on Twitter, but we encourage you to consider staying professional yet light-hearted to humanize your brand.
+Although you should do this with caution, your cannabis brand can find success by handling negative comments into a positive experience.
+You’ll find this approach is most popular on Twitter, but we encourage you to stay professional yet (light hearted) to humanize your brand.

 Take the conversation offline/private ASAP.

-After you’ve covered your bases by making a polite public response, move the conversation to private messages, email, or phone conversations where you can understand more about the customer’s unhappiness and try to make it right.
+After you’ve made a polite public response, move the conversation to private messages, email, or the phone.
+This is where you can understand more about the customer’s unhappiness and try to make it right.

-Just remember that people can take screenshots or make more posts about your business, so be sure to carry yourself professionally at all times.
+Remember that people can take screenshots or make more posts about your business.
+Be sure to carry yourself professionally at all times.

 Stay true to your values.

-This is especially important to keep in mind when receiving comments on controversial topics.
-Such comments tend to appear during social justice campaigns or events, such as Pride Month, Black Lives Matter, cannabis legislation, and so on.
+Your cannabis brand’s values are important to keep in mind when addressing comments on controversial topics.
+Such comments tend to appear during social justice campaigns or events, including:

-Be prepared for negative comments on your stance and don’t backpedal.
+Be prepared for negative comments on your stance.
+Don’t backpedal.
 Depending on your brand awareness, you can take a more bold approach like Ben & Jerry’s often does.
-However, for most companies, we recommend simply re-stating your position and not getting into an argument online.
+For most cannabis companies, we recommend simply re-stating your position.
+Don’t get into an argument online.

-Here is an example of a humorous response that went viral when a user challenged the Post Office News’s LGBTQ+ Pride Month campaign:
+Here’s an example of a humorous response that went viral when a user challenged the Post Office News’ LGBTQ+ Pride Month campaign:

 When Not to Respond to Negative Comments

-No matter the context, you may often find that you are dealing with internet ‘trolls’, or those who spam your posts with negative comments because of a grievance.
-In these instances, it is okay to block the account or delete/report inappropriate comments.
+No matter the context, you may find you’re dealing with internet “trolls” – those who spam your posts with negative comments because of a grievance.
+In this case, it’s okay to block the account or delete/report inappropriate comments.

-Another situation in which you will not want to engage or respond is if the commenter is putting things on your social media page that you don’t want to be there.
-That might include profanity, spam, random attacks that don’t make sense, aggression, cultural slurs, racial bias, harassment, threats, etc.
+Another situation where you shouldn’t engage or respond is if the commenter is putting things on your social media page that you don’t want to be there.
+That might include:

-In this case, you have the right and should exercise the right to delete anything that you feel should not be on your social media page.
+You have the right to delete anything you feel shouldn’t be on your social media page.